MicrosoftDocs/dataexplorer-docs/data-explorer/isolated-compute.md

 ## Enable isolated compute on Azure Data Explorer cluster

-To enable isolated compute on an Azure Data Explorer cluster follow one of these processes:
+To enable isolated compute in Azure Data Explorer, follow one of these processes:
 * [Create a cluster with isolated compute SKU](#create-a-cluster-with-isolated-compute-sku)
 * [Select the isolated compute SKU on an existing cluster](#select-the-isolated-compute-sku-on-an-existing-cluster)

 ## Create a cluster with isolated compute SKU

-1. Follow the instructions to [create an Azure Data Explorer cluster and database in the Azure Portal](create-cluster-database-portal.md)
+1. Follow the instructions to [create an Azure Data Explorer cluster and database in the Azure portal](create-cluster-database-portal.md)
 1. In [create a cluster](create-cluster-database-portal.md#create-a-cluster) within the **Basics** tab, select **Standard_E64i_v3** in **Compute specifications** drop-down.

 ## Select the isolated compute SKU on an existing cluster